wagnifico/vortex-sheet/README.md

 [3] Robert Krasny 1986 Desingularization of periodic vortex sheet roll-up
     J. Comput.
 Phys.
 Vol 65, 2 https://doi.org/10.1016/0021-9991(86)90210-X.
 ```

 Run with `python vortex.py`

-Use numpy and scipy.
+Based on numpy and scipy.
 List of used packages is available in `packages.txt`